Zhimin90/PnID-to-IO_List-Machine-Learning/README.md

 ﻿# PnID-to-IO_List-Machine-Learning

-### Require pre-install pandastable
+### Require pre-install pandastable, sklearn

-pip install pandastable
+pip install pandastable sklearn

 What Does an Instrumentation Engineer do?
 An instrumentation engineer could be responsible for any part of the lifecycle of a control process.
 They can be tasked with planning, design, development, and installation of a new process.
 They could also monitor, maintain and manage teams responsible for control systems already in place.